jacubero/aws-architect-associate/docs/intro.rst

 * Focus on securing your system

-* Automate
+* Automate responses to security events:

 Reliability
 ===========

 .. image:: /intro_d/reliability.png

 Reliability is the ability of a system to recover from infrastructure or service failures, dynamically acquire computing resources to meet demand, and mitigate disruptions, such as misconfigurations or transient network issues.
-It involves:
+The focus areas are:

 * Foundations